in-rolls/secc/README.md

 ### Scraping

 We used [secc.py](secc.py) to scrape the data from http://164.100.129.6/netnrega/secc_list.aspx.
-In all, we have data XXXM records from 19 states.
+In all, we have data over 420M records from 19 states.

 ### Cleaning

 The data we downloaded had over 420M rows, which is clearly too many.
-We compare it to the [aggregate data provided online](scripts/00_compare_secc_website.ipynb).
+We compare it to the [aggregate data provided online](scripts/02_compare_secc_website.ipynb).
 We found two broad reasons for it: empty rows and duplicated rows.
 Some combinations of dropdowns have no data.
 In the initial data we downloaded we kept those combinations but put an empty string in all other fields starting `head_of_hh.`

 ![](screenshots/missing.png)